 We aim to ensure that Turner Sims is accessible to all.
-If you think you may experience access difficulties, or if you have any suggestions as to how we can improve our service please contact us by email.
+If you experience access difficulties, or if you have any suggestions as to how we can improve our service please contact us by email.

 Wheelchair Users and Patrons who have a mobility impairment

-While long-running construction work takes place around Salisbury Road we are advising motorists to approach the concert hall from the South Side of Highfield Campus for evening and weekend events
+We are advising motorists to approach the concert hall from the South Side of Highfield Campus for evening and weekend events.

 - From the A33 (The Avenue) take the A3035 (Highfield Avenue) then second left into Hawthorn Road.

 - From the A335 (Thomas Lewis Way) take the A3035 (St Denys Road and Highfield Lane) and turn right into Hawthorn Road.

 At the end of Hawthorn Road turn left into Chamberlain Road and find the university car parks at the end of this road on the right – parking is free-of-charge evenings (after 5pm) and weekends.

 The nearest Blue Badge parking spaces are alongside the University Health building to the rear of Turner Sims.

 There is a level access footpath from here to the concert hall.